ws1/wuzzle/README.md

 **Our UI puzzle.**

-Contains funny CSS and JS.
+Contains powerful CSS and JS.

 Licensed under the terms of GPL v3 license.